 Key for regular semester courses

-The final grade is based on the six performance aspects listed above under "key".
+The final grade is based on the five performance aspects listed above under "key".

 For the most part there will be a short essay from a selection of topics, plus a section of picky multiple choice questions over readings and lectures; questions will relate to historical events, to concepts, and to key terminology.

-You will receive up to 30 points for attendance and up to 30 points for active participation.
-Two absences are free, all additional absences will result in a deduction of 3 points per session.
+You will receive up to 40 points for attendance and up to 40 points for active participation.
+Two absences are free, all additional absences will result in a deduction of 4 points per day.

 There are no make-ups for any of the exams, except in very severe cases of emergency.
 In such a case, a message must be left in my office or by voice mail within 48 hours after the due date.
 No message -- no make-up.
 There are no extra credit assignments.